 “With the twins we only had two subjects and we could not prescribe that they eat the same, or live similar lifestyles while Scott was in space,” says Vitaterna.
 “With this new project, we will be able to control for diet and also further examine the liver, spleen, and fat to learn the ways in which individual components affect one another.”

-The new NASA-sponsored rodent study will be conducted with collaborators Peng Jiang, CSCB; Stefan Green, University of Illinois at Chicago; and Ali Keshavarzian head of gastroenterology at Rush University Medical Center, all of whom assisted in the twins study.
+The new NASA-sponsored rodent study will be conducted with collaborators Peng Jiang, CSCB; Stefan Green, University of Illinois at Chicago; and Ali Keshavarzian, director of the division of digestive diseases and nutrition at Rush University Medical Center, all of whom assisted in the twins study.

 Three Decades of NASA Collaboration